 Note: you will need three piping bags with piping tips.
 I used a plain open circle tip for the hot pink blobette look (classic “kiss” look), a small multi-pronged open star tip for the blue kisses and a jumbo open star tip for the pale pink.
-Another hot tip: if you hate separating eggs or are fearful of getting yolk in your egg white, you can purchase egg whites at the grocery store if you’re feeling lazy!
+Another hot tip: if you hate separating eggs or are fearful of getting yolk in your egg white, you can try using purchased egg whites at the grocery store, though usually you tend to have more luck getting a fluffier more voluminous meringue with freshly separated eggs, I have used the store bought canisters with mostly success!
 So here you go: my how to make meringue kisses recipe!

 100 meringue kisses

 For The Meringues

 - 4 large egg whites

 Preheat the oven to 180 degrees F. Line three baking sheets with parchment paper.

 - Pour the egg whites and sugar into a heatproof bowl.
 Place it on top of a double boiler over a pot of simmering water.
 Whisk continually until the mixture reaches 150 degrees Farenheit or the sugar crystals have dissolved.

 - In the bowl of a stand mixer beat the mixture on medium speed until soft peaks form.
 Raise it up to high speed until stiff, glossy and durable – about 3 minutes.